Oh no ! Yet Another Flawed Incompleteness Proof

 A Flawed Incompleteness Proof by Francesco Berto

 Francesco Berto is a professor of philosophy at the University of Amsterdam and is a member of the Institute for Logic, Language and Computation (ILLC).
 He has written a book that he claims is “The Complete Guide to the Incompleteness Theorem”.
 (Footnote: Francesco Berto: There’s Something about Gödel: The Complete Guide to the Incompleteness Theorem, ISBN: 978-1-4051-9766-3, Wiley-Blackwell, 2009 Details.)
 When I was asked to if I could see anything wrong with Berto’s argument, I took a quick look at the book and within a few minutes I found the error in it.
-It was easy because Berto essentially just rehashes the content of Nagel & Newman’s book, (Footnote: E Nagel and J Newman: Gödel’s Proof New York University Press, revised edition, 2001.
+It was easy because Berto essentially just rehashes the content of Nagel & Newman’s book, (Footnote: PDF E Nagel and J Newman: Gödel’s Proof New York University Press, revised edition, 2001.
 ISBN: 0814758169.) without actually understanding it.
 (Footnote: The content of Nagel & Newman’s book is analyzed on another web-page Nagel & Newman’s Book: Gödel’s Proof.)

 Other obviously flawed incompleteness proofs can be seen at: